 Three New Cases Of COVID-19 Confirmed In Hawke’s Bay

-The Ministry of Health today reported three new confirmed Covid-19 cases in Hawke’s Bay, taking the total for the region to 15.
+The Ministry of Health reported three confirmed Covid-19 cases in Hawke’s Bay, today taking the total for the region to 19.

-Medical Officer of Health Dr Rachel Eyre said two new cases were Gladys Mary Care Home residents who were close contacts of a previously confirmed resident of the home.
+Medical Officer of Health Dr Nick Jones said two of the cases reported today were from people returning from overseas.
+Close contacts of these people have been directly followed up by public health and provided with advice and information.
+International flight details have been passed onto the national close contact centre for identification and follow up of any close contacts.

-“These residents are being well managed in the rest home with all the necessary infection, prevention and control measures in place.”
+The other confirmed case is a household contact of a previously reported case.
+There is no wider public health risk from this case.

 People are also able to call Healthline’s free 24/7 dedicated COVID-19 number on 0800 358 5453 for advice.
 Interpreters are available on request.